Flying was a sickening feeling, at least for me.

 I was air sick while paragliding at 1,900m.
 And here I was in Syangja in western Nepal, sitting and sipping tea with the duo who had paraglided from the highest point on earth.

 Sano Babu Sunuwar and Lakpa Tsheri Sherpa define adventure.
 You might want to call them crazy.
 And why not?
 The duo paraglided from Mt Everest, set a world record by doing a free flight at 8,665m and then after landing at 3,780m, they kayaked all the way to the Bay of Bengal in India following Nepal’s rapid rivers and the Ganges in India.

 For Sunuwar, 28, who had never climbed any mountain, and Sherpa, 37, who didn’t even know how to swim, the challenge was tough.
-But they shared a common dream: to fly from one of the world’s highest point; kayaking was an addition to it.
+But they shared a common dream: to fly from one of the world’s highest point.

 “We both trusted our professions,” Sunuwar says.
 “I trusted my paragliding and water skills.
 He also trusted his mountaineering skills.”